 How does this work?

-Zoho Flow’s webhook trigger can help bring in data from your Contact Form 7 configuration.
-When you set up the webhook trigger in Flow, a unique URL will be generated, which you’ll have to configure in Contact Form 7.
-Then, every time an entry is made, data will be sent through this URL to Zoho Flow.
-Once the data reaches Flow, you can move it to other applications at your convenience.
+The Zoho Flow plugin for WordPress can help bring in data from your Contact Form 7 configuration.
+Once you install the Zoho Flow plugin to your WordPress account, you’re ready to use Contact Form 7, and other supported WordPress plugins, as triggers for your flows.
+Then, every time an entry is made, data will be sent to Flow, and you can move it to other applications at your convenience.

 - Your WordPress account must have the Contact Form 7 plugin installed.